-- Piscinas Beach – The highest sand dunes in the Med.
+- Visiting Piscinas Beach – the highest sand dunes in the Med

 - Checking out the UNESCO heritage Nuraghe of Barumini

 - Riding varied biking trails in real remote mountain areas

 - Eating fantastic home cooked food, washed down with local wine!

 - Enjoying the stunning scenery of the limestone mountains around Ulassai

 - The satisfaction of crossing spectacular Sardinia by bike

 A truly great holiday!
 There is so much I could write about what made the holiday special but I would need to write a whole book.